 Idaho Kinship Placement: What Relatives Need to Know

 The call usually comes without warning.
 A family member — a sibling, a grandparent, an aunt or uncle — finds out that a child in their family has been removed from their parents' home and may be placed with strangers if no family member steps forward quickly.
-Within 48 to 72 hours, the decision has to be made.
+You may have only 48 to 72 hours to respond.

 This is how most Idaho kinship placements begin.
 Not with a thoughtful, months-long process of deciding to foster — but with an emergency, a phone call, and a deadline.